Gozonishe/bankBook/README.md

 Bank HandBook Project

 Build with React JS

-All info save in locastorage
+All info save in localstorage
 ____________________________

 ## Available Scripts